Part I: 1818-1982

 Pioneering surgery on intersex persons, mainly those with adreno-genital syndrome (now known as Congenital adrenal hyperplasia) was being done by Lennox Broster as early as the 1930s.
 In 1936 the champion shot-putter and javelin thrower, Mark Weston underwent two operations.
 Broster said: “Mr. Mark Weston, who was always brought up as a female, is male, and should continue life as such".
 A similar operation was performed on Mark’s younger brother, Harry, a few years later.
-In 1938, Broster was co-author of a book on the adrenal cortex and intersexuality.
+In 1938, Broster was co-author of a book on the adrenal cortex and intersexuality. ++The same year, an 1938 article in the Daily Mirror about his work was headlined “Doctor Changes Sex of 24: Patients Have Married”.
+The article specifically mentioned Donald Purcell who did marry four years later.

 Because of the wartime bombing, the hospital was in effect moved to Boxmoor, Hertfordshire in 1940.